 - Architecture: Unified platform for validating Chatbot logic and API responses

-- Standout Feature: Codeless validation of JSON responses from NLP engines like Dialogflow/Lex.
+Standout Feature: Codeless validation of JSON responses from NLP engines such as Dialogflow or Amazon Lex.

 3. Panaya